 The southern rights demonstration, through the exhibition of respect for the southern flag, was apparently all but universal until a few days ago when it was ascertained that a union flag was to be hoisted at two or three places in the city.
 The fact was one to be seriously considered apart from any disposition to oppose the hoisting the United States flag.
 It was a question of the same importance, had it been a white sheet, with the same probable result the belief was consistently entertained by the commissioners of police that if they did not prevent the movement or take down the flag, a mob would have attempted it, a desperate riot would have ensued, and the peace of the city have been murderously and possibly overwhelmingly destroyed.
 Accordingly, true to their office, and the impartial execution of their duty, they issued an order that flags of every description should be withdrawn during the session of the legislature.
 When that order was issued, there was nothing to be seen but the Confederate flag and the arms of Maryland.
 Instantly all these flags were withdrawn: but the flag of the union was run up on Fells point and on Federal Hill, and the collection of men had rallied to defend them and defy the police.
 Then it was that the police authorities insisted upon compliance with their orders.
 The union flags were taken down, and the peace maintained and that good peaceful citizen will not admit that it is far better for the display of flags should be temporarily suspended, rather than the piece of the city be so needlessly disturbed?

 Amputations against the police are easily made, and the sensor is a flippant thing when reason is an abeyance.
-But peace and good order we enjoy is worth 10,000 times over the display of a flag.
+But peace and good order we enjoy are worth 10,000 times over the display of a flag.
 Men can cherish their peculiar views, and maintain their associations without Bunting, at least during a period of great domestic excitement.